 Hunter-gatherers tend to have lower testosterone.
 This is because in hunter-gatherer society, women need men to survive.
 So they grab one pretty quickly and get married.

 In primitive agricultural societies, women do not need men, since they can farm on their own.
 So they can afford to be choosy.
-These societies have tended to develop in a polygynous way, where a few high-ranking males monopolize most of the females, and the rest of the guys get none.
-It’s kind of like high school, except it keeps going for your whole life.
+These societies have tended to develop in a polygynous way, where a few high-ranking males monopolize most of the females, and the rest of the men get few or none.

 Sub-Saharan Blacks are highly polygynous, and this resulted in intense competition for fewer women and selection for very robust male body types.
 SS Blacks are more robust than Whites on all variables.
 In Namibia, the polygynous Kavango have much higher testosterone than the much less polygynous !Kung.